 Following a structured ACL recovery timeline plan is very important.

-ACL Rehab Exercise Tip 5: Focus your rehab on 4 critical muscles
+ACL Rehab Exercise Tip 5: Focus your rehab on 4 critical muscle groups

-The next step when it comes to ACL rehab exercises is to strengthen four critical muscles: quads, calves, hamstrings and glutes.
+The next step when it comes to ACL rehab exercises is to strengthen four critical muscle groups: quads, calves, hamstrings and glutes.

 One of the key objectives is to build a support system to stay strong and gain flexibility for minimizing the amount of work your ACL has to do.